joshrosso/dotcom/content/docs/2020/2020-01-06-vim-k8s-yaml-support.md

 # Vim Kuberetes YAML Support

-Do you write a lot Kubernetes YAML manifests in vim?
+Do you write YAML manifests for Kubernetes in vim?
 Have you also spent countless time determining where in the spec a field belongs?
-Or perhaps you just want a quick reminder about the difference between `args` and `command`?
+Or perhaps you want a quick reminder about the difference between `args` and `command`?
 Good news!
 You can easily link vim to the [yaml-language-server](https://github.com/redhat-developer/yaml-language-server) to get completion, validation and more.
-In this post we’ll explore how to setup a language server client to leverage this language server.
+In this post we’ll explore how to setup a language server client to take advantage of this.

 {{< youtube eSAzGx34gUE >}}